asunlabs/learn-blockchain/dependencies/clients/execution/geth/readme.md

 make clef
 ```

-> Once built, Clef must be initialized.
+> **Once built, Clef must be initialized**.
 This includes storing some data, some of which is sensitive (such as passwords, account data, signing rules etc).
 Initializing Clef takes that data and encrypts it using a user-defined password.

 ```sh
 # initiation